The Washington Fish and Wildlife Commission is comprised of nine citizen members, each appointed by the governor.

-Since 2001, Commissioner Graybill has been involved in the Pacific Salmon Commission process as the U.S. Industry Representative on the Fraser Panel.
+Since 2001, Commissioner Kehoe has been involved in the Pacific Salmon Commission process as the U.S. Industry Representative on the Fraser Panel.
 Bob also served as a Washington Advisor to the North Pacific Anadromous Fish Commission from 2004 to 2008.

-Commissioner Graybill received his JD from the University of Denver School Law, and an MS in Public Health (Epidemiology and Biostatistics) from the University of Massachusetts, Amherst.
+Commissioner Kehoe received his JD from the University of Denver School Law, and an MS in Public Health (Epidemiology and Biostatistics) from the University of Massachusetts, Amherst.
 Before attending law school, Bob worked as a research scientist at the SUNY Stony Brook School of Medicine.